Drug-facilitated sexual assault: Victims

 Different types of drugs and alcohol have different outcomes in terms of the body's consciousness, but all drugs inhibit the ability to consent.
 This experience can often be traumatic to DFSA victims.
 One study of general population American women who believed they were victims of DFSAs found 81% knew the alleged perpetrator before the rape.
 A similar study focused on college students found 83% knew the alleged perpetrator before the rape.

 Clinical dangers of non-consensual drug administration

-Overdose dangers

-In an effort to fully incapacitate the subject and minimize the risk of legal repercussions, the perpetrator may tend to overdose the subject.
-The subject may also be allergic to the drug used, may be overly sensitive to its effects and side-effects or may also be voluntarily taking a prescription drug that has dangerous interactions with the administered drug.
-Respiratory depression or coma with or without lethal outcome may occur, especially when the drug is co-administered with alcohol.
-Especially benzodiazepine drugs are known to be extremely dangerous in combination with alcohol, potentially leading to extreme respiratory depression.
-Risks are also increased in subjects naive to the administered drug who are without tolerance.